Whenever I'm faced with a project of this nature, there's always the decision of whether

 (810 pounds).
 Considering there were three layers of shingles, the old ones were either

 a lot lighter than my new ones, or much of their weight had weathered away.

 I took my shingles to the Ottawa "waste transfer station", which turned out to be quite the surreal hell-hole.
 The waste transfer station is indoors, and they mist the air, probably to keep the dust down.
 It was hot and noisy in there, with a huge payloader moving piles of garbage that a constant stream of city garbage trucks deposited.

 And there I was in the midst of all that, with my little yellow car and trailer, sweating in the heat and humidity as I pried the shingles off my trailer.

 It was a far cry from the sunny trips to an isolated dump that we used to go to in northern

-It's a sobering experience, especially reflecting on the fact that just about everything we buy eventually ends by making a trip here through this hell hole, eventually to be buried somewhere.
+It's a sobering experience, especially reflecting on the fact that just about everything we buy eventually ends by making a trip here through this hell hole on its way to be buried somewhere.
 And if we are lucky, the stuff stays buried and doesn't cause further problems.

 On my second trip, I brought a camera, with the settings already adjusted to hopefully do a decent job capturing the rather dark scene.
-I certainly didn't want to linger any longer than necessary, and least of all did I want to get attention for taking pictures.
+I certainly didn't want to linger any longer than necessary or attract attention for taking pictures.